The Hartford Foundation has created 29 new funds, one for each of the towns in our region.

 The purpose of the Greater Together Community Funds is to support the community in taking ownership around the needs in their towns, encourage broad and inclusive civic engagement and anchor the Hartford Foundation in each town.

 In 2018, the Hartford Foundation embarked on a listening tour to hear from the residents of the 29 towns the Foundation serves.
-(We are completing the tour in January and February of 2019.)

 Residents shared what they loved about their communities, what changes they would like to make and how the Hartford Foundation might help.
 One common theme was the idea that residents understand the challenges they face in their communities, but are often constrained by a lack of resources.
 This lack of resources included the need for more opportunities to meet with one another, share concerns and work together with all members of the community to develop solutions.
 These community conversations led the Hartford Foundation to create the Greater Together Community Funds.